-Last eruptions occurred before 1500.
+Last eruptions occurred between 1500 and 1700.

 Vulnerability Volcanism

 Volcanic eruptions are characterized by different phenomena such as volcanic bombs, streams of lava and ashfall.
 Hence, the vulnerability is defined as a loss percentage depending on the distance from the crater.
 It refers to "K.A.R.L., Standard-Annahme" and has been used to calculate the following risk figures.